openemr/demo_farm_openemr/README.md

 4. After I bring in your github pull request, then place your repo and branch information in the pertinent UP FOR GRABS demo entries here: http://www.open-emr.org/wiki/index.php/Development_Demo#UP_FOR_GRABS_Development_Demos
-5. When the demo resets (which is daily) and will now be using your selected repo branch.
+5. When the demo resets (which is daily), it will now be using your selected repo branch!!

 Set up a ubuntu pre-trigger appliance
 ------------------------------------